 The late renowned painter Mr. Tang Yun, not only excelled in painting but was also a famous expert in cultural relics appraisal at home and abroad.
 Before his passing, he was a member of the National Cultural Relics Appraisal Committee.
-He had a particular fondness for clay and owned more than ten of the famous “Mansheng Teapots,” with both the quantity and quality of his collection unparalleled in the world.
+He had a particular fondness for Yixing purple clay teapots and owned more than ten of the famous “Mansheng Teapots,” with both the quantity and quality of his collection unparalleled in the world.

 The actual number of surviving “Mansheng Teapots” may not be very scarce, for two reasons: firstly, they were made during the relatively recent Qing Dynasty period of Qianlong and Jiaqing; secondly, the original production quantity was large, numbering in the thousands.
 However, those we can see today are extremely rare.
 I recently went through auction catalogs from major Beijing auction houses over the past few years and did not find a single “Mansheng Teapot,” which is quite puzzling.
 Perhaps it's because collectors cherish them as treasures and are unwilling to part with them.